Stenberg-N/finance-tracker/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-purple.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Latest Release](https://img.shields.io/github/v/release/Stenberg-N/finance-tracker?label=Desktop)](https://github.com/Stenberg-N/finance-tracker/releases)

+### This project is included in [FinRadar](https://github.com/Stenberg-N/fin-radar), and will therefore not be updated in the near future.

 A personal finance tracker with data visualizations, machine learning models for expense predictions, import and export functionality, and a transaction feed to reflect changes in your transactions.
 Available for desktop and web.
 A demo is also available and hosted at Northflank with login credentials for you to test the app with.
-Built to help users monitor spending and forecast budgets.
+Built for my needs to monitor spending and forecast budget.

 [Jump to Demo](#demo)